How To Reduce Software Testing Time?

 Sprint Planning does not include testing

 One of the four processes in Scrum where the Product Backlog's task list is viewed and estimated, Sprint Planning provides the best opportunity to once again discuss every task as we want all team members to understand them in the same way.

 It has been our experience that, from the point of view of a tester, many problems start with Sprint Planning.
 It is important that developers and testers understand the purpose of Sprint.
 Therefore, why is it that so many testers may still be disoriented?
 First of all, an estimated task may exclude the opinions of testers, leaving them no opportunity to have input during the testing, which could improve executing all of the tasks during Sprint.

 Secondly, the beginning of a new Sprint often requires testers to be self-organized.
 For example, if in the current Sprint the testers do not catch-up on the works, they may work for instance on automatic tests, resulting in a problem that hinders their self-organization, which is sometimes so important.

 Thirdly and lastly, Sprint Planning includes only tasks of similar complex and difficult executions, resulting in testers starting to work on most of the tasks at once, creating a so-called bottleneck.
-The problem compounds itself as tasks defined as “large” (high measurement of complexity) are commissioned for testing in Sprint at the last moment, impacting negatively the quality of their testing.
+The problem compounds itself as tasks defined as "large" (a high measurement of complexity) are commissioned for testing in Sprint at the last moment, impacting negatively the quality of their testing.